equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 <div><!-- .element: style="font-size:0.8em"-->

-- Trust boundaries is where entities/principals with different privileges interact, talk to each other<!-- .element: class="fragment" data-fragment-index="1" -->
+- Trust boundaries is where entities/principals<!-- .element: class="fragment" data-fragment-index="1" --> <a style="color:red">with different privileges</a> interact, talk to each other<!-- .element: class="fragment" data-fragment-index="1" -->
 - A<!-- .element: class="fragment" data-fragment-index="2" --> [principal](https://en.wikipedia.org/wiki/Principal_(commercial_law)<!-- .element: class="fragment" data-fragment-index="2" --> (a noun): Someone, something that is authorized to act as an agent/representative.
 It could be users, UID's, apps, service principals, devices, deployment instances, physical data centers .... <!-- .element: class="fragment" data-fragment-index="2" -->
 - A principal is often the smallest unit you can name in a policy (iam object in access policies, UID's on a desktop/server) <!-- .element: class="fragment" data-fragment-index="3" -->
 - Trust boundaries needs to be explicit about what, where, how. <!-- .element: class="fragment" data-fragment-index="4" -->